dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0601.md

 I said that the most general term for what happens in the optic array when something happens in the world is a disturbance of its structure.
 There is no existing terminology for describing optical changes (or physical changes, for that matter), so one has to grope for the best terms.
 I have spoken of optical trans- formations and of permutations.
 I talked about fluctuations in connection with changing light and shade.
 I have referred to optical transitions.
 I argued that one should not speak of motions in the array.
 The best general term seems to be disturbances.
 Consider the kinds that have been described:

-1. Progressive deletion and accretion of units on one side of a contour

-(displacement of an object against a background) 100 The Ecological Approach to Visual Perception
+1. Progressive deletion and accretion of units on one side of a contour (displacement of an object against a background)

-2. Progressive decrementing and incrementing of gaps (displacement of an

-object against the sky)
+2. Progressive decrementing and incrementing of gaps (displacement of an object against the sky)

 3. Shearing or slippage of optical texture at a contour (rotation of a disk)

-4. Perspective transformation by foreshortening and its opposite (turning of

-the face of an object)
+4. Perspective transformation by foreshortening and its opposite (turning of the face of an object)

-5. Magnification to the limit and minification (approach and recession of an
+5. Magnification to the limit and minification (approach and recession of an object)

-object)

 6. Deformation (fluid, viscous, and elastic events)